 As stated, devices with low CPU and memory resources like those in the internet of things may struggle in terms of performance.
 While C and C++ excel in building strong application performance, developers are familiar with the commonality of bugs that can occur in the area of memory management.
 Another key requirement is developer productivity, where coding for complex, distributed systems can lead to long development cycles.

 Performance wise, Rust excels in speed memory efficiency.
 By not having runtime or a garbage collector, it empowers performance-critical services and easily integrates with other languages.
 Rust also provides automatic memory management through its unique ownership system, which makes garbage collection unnecessary.

 Similarly, Rust’s features make it an optimal language for productivity.
 Rust is easy to use, has very good documentation, a friendly compiler, and a smart editor support tool that provides auto-completion and type inspections.
 The autocompletion tools and code analyzers were developed by the Rust community to support developers when programming in Rust.
 Moreover, zero-cost abstractions make sure that there is virtually no runtime overhead for the abstractions that you use, so you only pay for what you use.
 It also has several conveniences of a ‘modern’ language, like a standard package manager and assorted language conveniences.

-In the computing industry, the potential of Rust in IoT development is quickly gaining traction.
+In the computing industry, the potential of Rust in IoT solutions is quickly gaining traction.
 In 2019, 42 Technology announced the world’s first Rust application for a single-chip Internet of Things (IoT) device.
 Projects such as these are accelerating the use of Rust and continually building the resources available for IoT developers.
 Likewise, compute platforms built on Rust take advantage of its numerous benefits at a foundational level – making them the ideal source of distributed application and IoT development.